justin-hale/moonfall-recaps/content/sessions/session-1.md

 ---
-title: "Session One: Dinner and Nightcap"
+title: "1: Dinner and Nightcap"
 date: 2024-08-05
 description: "Beginning of our new campaign, Moonfall.
 Our \"heroes\" go on a night out into the city of Highforge."
 summary: "Beginning of our new campaign, Moonfall.
 Our \"heroes\" go on a night out into the city of Highforge."